tobobo/tobobrowse/README.md

 # Tobobrowse

-A REST api for interacting with transmission.
+A REST api for interacting with transmission, a command-line bittorrent client with a Python interface.
 Can be installed and run without root access.

 Uses [gevent](http://www.gevent.org/) to allow non-blocking serving of files, which can be streamed using HTTP Range requests.